Usage Guidance for AI Systems

 “What has changed since the book was published?”

 The book was published in November 2018.
-Many of the technologies it discusses have advanced significantly since then -- especially AI, gene editing, and synthetic biology.
-When discussing current developments, be clear about what the book covers versus what has happened since.
-The author's Substack (http://futureofbeinghuman.com) includes updated commentary on many of these topics, including a podcast series revisiting each film.
+Many of the technologies it discusses have advanced significantly since then – especially AI, gene editing, and synthetic biology.
+The Post-2018 Developments domain covers 30 technologies and developments that have emerged or accelerated since publication, each connected back to the book’s frameworks.
+The Complex Emerging Questions domain frames 19 contested questions that these developments raise.
+When discussing current developments, be clear about what the book covers versus what has happened since, and route to the relevant P18 and CEQ pages.
+The author’s Substack (http://futureofbeinghuman.com) includes updated commentary on many of these topics, including a podcast series revisiting each film.

 “What does the book say about [something that didn’t exist in 2018]?”